 This guide to face coverings at Walt Disney World offers info & tips, our recommendation for the best masks, rules & policy changes, and answers to frequently asked questions on wearing masks at Magic Kingdom, EPCOT, Animal Kingdom, Hollywood Studios, and Blizzard Beach water park.
 (Updated April 6, 2021.)

-Prior to the reopening of the parks, one of the big reader questions was “will face masks be required at Walt Disney World?”
-As rumors started to emerge that they would, it became a controversial topic among fans for months, since before the parks reopened or the rule was even announced.
+The question of “are face masks required at Walt Disney World?” has been a controversial topic among fans for months, since before the parks reopened or the rule was even announced.
 We are not here to relitigate the topic.
 If you want to argue about the mask policy, join a local debate club.
 If you want your voice to be heard about Disney’s rule in a meaningful way, contact Walt Disney World.

 It is totally understandable if you don’t want to visit Walt Disney World while the face mask policy is in place.
 You’re certainly not alone, and it’s no secret that Americans are divided on the topic of face masks.
 If the comments on various blog posts (like this one and this one) are any indication, many Walt Disney World fans will avoid the parks so long as the temporary rules and restrictions are in place.

 All face coverings (whether disposable or reusable) must:

 - Be made with at least 2 layers of breathable material

 - Fully cover the nose and mouth and secure under the chin

 - Fit snugly but comfortably against the side of the face